weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ```

 :::note
-Introduced in `v1.18`, stopwords can now be configured at runtime.
+Introduced in `v1.18`, stopwords can be configured at runtime.
 :::

 This configuration allows stopwords to be configured by class.
 If not set, these values are set to the following defaults: